1. Home

 Create Packages.gz file

 Depending on how you copied your packages and the source, your repository will also need a Packages.gz file.
-This command will change to the newly created directory, scan all of the packages contained in it, and create a compressed Packages file.
+This command will change to the newly created directory, scan all packages, and make a compressed Packages file:

 # cd /var/www/html/repos; dpkg-scanpackages . /dev/null | gzip -9c > Packages.gz

-Note: Some paths in the ISO have an existing Packages.gz that can be used as shown in the section below on adding the repo to clients.
+NOTE: Some paths in the ISO have an existing Packages.gz that can be used as shown in the section below, “Add the Repo to Clients”.

 You can now add the repository to /etc/apt/sources.list on systems where you want to use the new repository.

-To use your new repository in software images use the cm-chroot-sw-img command to modify the /etc/apt/sources.list file.
+To use your new repository in software images, connect to the software image chroot with the command cm-chroot-sw-img :

 # cm-chroot-sw-img /cm/images/<image name>